anhinga/2021-notes/self-transforming-neural-machines/tutorial/README.md

 Figure 3 in Section 3, _V-values_, of https://arxiv.org/abs/1712.07447 (_Dataflow Matrix Machines and V-values: a Bridge between Programs and Neural Nets_).

+This way all inputs of a neuron can be combined into a single V-value, and all outputs of a neuron can be combined into a single V-value, and so the inner mechanism of a variadic neuron transforms a single V-value into a single V-value.
+The "activation function" of a variadic neuron takes a V-value as its argument and produces a V-value as its result.
+The actual inputs and outputs of the neuron are the first-level subtrees of those V-values.

 V-values are very flexible and serve various needs (convenient data structures for programming, hierarchies, and so on).

-In particular, they contain all conventional tensor.
+In particular, they contain all conventional tensors.
 The leaves on the first level of the tree can be considered to be elements of a sparse vector, the leaves on the second level of the tree can be considered to be elements of a sparse matrix (a sparse tensor of rank two), the leaves on the third level of the tree can be considered to be elements of